-Default CAN driver library is libcanfestival\can\virtual.so., which will simply pass CAN messages through Unix pipes between Master and Slave.
+Default can driver library is libcanfestival_can_virtual.so., which will simply pass CAN message through Unix pipes between Master and Slave.

 You may also want to specify different can interface and define some CAN ports.
-Another example using Peak's dual PCMCIA (configure and install with -can=peak):
+An other exampl using Peak's dual PCMCIA (configure and install with -can=peak):

-TestMasterSlave -1 libcanfestival\can\peak.so -s 40 -m 41
+TestMasterSlave -1 libcanfestival_can_peak.so -s 40 -m 41